FOREX-Yen skids to 20-mth low vs dollar after Japan LDP victory

 But some other analysts and market participants warned the

-yen may be poised for a short-term rebound, as Abe's actions are
+yen may be poised for a rebound, as Abe's actions are likely to

-likely to fall short of his tough talk, at least in the short
+fall short of his tough talk, at least in the short term, and

-term, and the BOJ's easing steps are expected to trail those of
+the BOJ's easing steps are expected to trail those of the U.S.

 At its policy meeting last week, the U.S. Federal Reserve